 - Dominantly C19 streetscape interspersed by earlier structures.
 Majority of houses in informal terraces, rendered and colour washed, many with unusual flat parapets, giving the village a strong colonial character. - Most houses directly front the village street; some

-• Church and cemetery in the centre of the village with dominant buildings including the Globe.
+- farmhouses set in larger plots. - Church and cemetery in the centre of the village with dominant buildings including the Globe.

 Prevalent & Traditional Building Materials